ayyem1/python-tic-tac-toe/README.md

 1. GUI built with pygame
 2. AI plays against you using minmax algorithm.
 You can toggle difficulty in code (see below)
 3. Win/Lose/Draw text is show on game over
-4. You can restart the game at any time using the 'r' key on your keyboard
+4. You can restart the game at any time by pressing the restart button.

 ## Future Additions
 1. Optimize minmax with AB pruning